inexio/thola/README.md

 ## Description

-A tool written in Go for monitoring and inventorying network devices.
+A tool for monitoring network devices written in Go.
 It features a check mode which complies with the [monitoring plugins development guidelines](https://www.monitoring-plugins.org/doc/guidelines.html) and is therefore compatible with Nagios, Icinga, Zabbix, Checkmk, etc.

 ## Installation